225th Separate Assault Regiment

 The 225th Separate Assault Regiment (225 Окремий штурмовий полк) is an assault regiment of the Ukrainian Armed Forces.

 In March 2022, following the Russian invasion of Ukraine, the unit was first formed as the 225th battalion of the 127th Territorial Defense Brigade, established in Kharkiv.
 It was initially deployed in the Kharkiv region and, later, in Bakhmut.
 After engaging in the battles of Bakhmut in the winter/spring of 2022-2023, the unit was converted into a separate assault battalion.
-It then fought in the battles of Avdiivka and Chasiv Yar, from autum 2023 till summer 2024.
+It then fought in the battles of Avdiivka and Chasiv Yar, from autumn 2023 until summer 2024.
 In August 2024, it was transferred to Sumy oblast, and acted as a breakthrough assault unit during the Ukrainian incursion into the Kursk region.
 The unit was again reorganized into the 225th assault regiment in February 2025.

 History

+Territorial Defense Brigade

-The 225th battalion was formed on March 8th, 2022, as part of the newly established 127th Territorial Defense Brigade of Kharkiv.
+The 225th battalion was formed on March 8, 2022, as part of the newly established 127th Territorial Defense Brigade of Kharkiv.
+The unit consisted of mainly volunteers from Kharkiv who enlisted after the Russian invasion began.

+225th Separate Assault Battalion

 After the success of the Kharkiv counteroffensive, part of the brigade, including the 225th, moved to Donetsk Oblast and went on to fight near the town of Bakhmut.

 Having fought in Bakhmut for several months, the unit was transferred from Territorial Defense to the Ukrainian Ground Forces in the form of an assault battalion.
 Most of its service members came from different districts of Kharkiv and its Oblast.

-In February 2024, the battalion was defending Lastochkyne.
-It fought to hold down the "road of life" during the battles for Avdiivka.
+225th Assault Regiment

+The 225th Assault Battalion was reformed into the 225th Assault Regiment on February 4, 2025.
+Since the Russian invasion of Ukraine began, the unit has evolved from a territory defense unit to a regiment directly subordinate to the Land Forces Command.

+Russian invasion of Ukraine

+Kharkiv Counteroffensive

+In 2022, upon formation the 225th took place in the defense of Kharkiv.
+During the defense of Kharkiv the 225th confirmed destruction of Soviet monuments in the city, recording the removal of a statue of Soviet military leader Marshal Georgy Zhukov.

+The counteroffensive in Kharkiv began in September 2022.
+The 225th participated in the reclaiming of territory.